Kivlin Lab

 Previous Members of the Kivlin Lab

-(Postdoctoral Researchers) Lalasia Bialic-Murphy, Jessica Moore, Leigh Moorhead
+(Postdoctoral Researchers) Rachel Wooliver, Lalasia Bialic-Murphy, Jessica Moore, Leigh Moorhead

 (Graduate Students) Daniela Yaffar